- Dual Awards

-To approve your application into a research higher degree, the university must be satisfied that you are able to commence independent study at a Master of Philosophy level.
+Western Sydney University must be satisfied that you are able to commence independent study at a suitable level for entry into the Master of Philosophy.

-Approved qualifications for entry in the Master of Philosophy are attainment of the following:
+The approved qualifications for entry into the Master of Philosophy are the following:

 - Master of Research degree; or